xarray/osgverse/README.md

     - Run commands below in terminal:
         - $ cd <osgverse_folder>
         - $ ./Setup.sh <emsdk_folder>
   - Select "3.
 WASM / WebGL 1.0" or "4.
-WASM / WebGL 2.0" and starting building WASM at <osgverse_folder>/build/verse_wasm.
+WASM / WebGL 2.0" and start building WASM at <osgverse_folder>/build/verse_wasm.
   - Start an HTTPS server at <osgverse_folder>/build/verse_wasm/bin.
 See <osgverse_folder>/wasm/run_webserver.py as an example.
   - Copy <osgverse_folder>/assets to the same root folder of the server, and enjoy our WebGL examples.